 This book addresses the mistakes women make when climbing the career ladder and the inability to let some of those habits go as we grow older.

-This book will guide you and help you understand the motivations behind your actions, so you can be better for others.
-It’ll help you help you create a mindset focused on others rather than yourself, so you can develop stronger relationships.
+This book will guide you and help you understand the motivations behind your actions so you can be better for others.
+It’ll help you create a mindset focused on others rather than yourself, so you can develop stronger relationships.

 This is another book jam-packed with wisdom and guidance.
-Judgment is all the ways we look at view the world around us, the people we interact with, and even, ourselves.
+Judgment is all the ways we look at the world around us, the people we interact with, and even ourselves.

-We form limiting beliefs which are usually holding us back from becoming who we are meant to be.
+We form limiting beliefs, which usually hold us back from becoming who we are meant to be.
 The author provides a clear, step-by-step process to release the beliefs that hold you back from living a better life.

 5. How to Be Who You Are and Use What You’ve Got to Get What You Want by Sarah Knight